Norm forms represent few integers but relatively many primes: Introduction

 \begin{maintheorem*} Let $\Psi$ be a norm form. \begin{enumerate}[label=(\Roman*)] \item $\Psi$ represents a zero density of the positive integers:

 \item $\Psi$ represents a positive relative density of the prime numbers:

 \end{enumerate} \end{maintheorem*}

 Throughout this note, \emph{density} and \emph{relative density} will refer to the natural asymptotic density $\den$ and its restriction to the primes $\denrel$ as defined above.
 It is a non-trivial part of the conclusion of the main theorem that the limits in the expressions of the densities exist.
+Part (I) of the Main Theorem is both strengthened and generalized in the work of Odoni \cite{odoni}.

 By choosing different integral bases, a single number field $K$ gives rise to many different norm forms.
 While such forms are described by different expressions, they are equivalent up to an invertible, integral change of variables and hence will represent the same set of positive integers.
 Therefore, the sets $\NPsi$ and $\PPsi$ could be denoted $\N_K$ and $\P_K$ where $K$ is the number field from which $\Psi$ arises.